Side Effects of Flaxseed

 It is rightly said that “Excess of everything is bad”, and flax seeds can cause side effects.
-Excess intake can cause adverse effects such as bleeding disorder, diarrhea, and much more risks.
+Excess intake can cause adverse effects such as bleeding disorder, diarrhea, and many more risks.

 Side effects of Flaxseed – Exploring the possibilities

 Let us explore how flaxseeds can be harmful, causing mild to adverse effects in people.
 You would need to avoid consuming them if these side effects of flaxseed are experienced.

 1. May cause allergic reactions

 Many people are prone to allergies and the best way to stay out of this is to avoid such foods.

 If flaxseeds are consumed and cause allergic reactions, it is recommended not to include them in the diet.
 Reactions can be mild to severe, such as nausea, vomiting, and much more.